RicardoCastelbon/Weather-app/README.md

 * The is a services folder where is the data fetching and a utilities folder where are all kind of unit conversion functions.
 * The Api used to fetch the weather data is https://openweathermap.org/api

+## Installation
+To execute the project it necesssary to execute:
+* npm install to get all the deppendencies
+* npm run start to strat the development server